honestcomrade/jjj/README.md

 This project demonstrates the classic **get-or-create race condition** that occurs when multiple threads concurrently try to insert entities with unique constraints.
 It showcases:

-1. **The Problem**: Without proper retry logic, only one thread succeeds while others fail with duplicate key violations
+1. **The Problem**: Without proper retry or isolation logic, only one thread succeeds while others fail with duplicate key violations
-2. **The Solution**: Implementing retry logic that catches `DuplicateKeyException` and re-queries to reuse the entity created by the winning thread

 ## Features
 - Spring Boot 3.2.0 with Java 21